-Income tax is the largest component of tax liability for most people, and it’s determined in part by the tax bracket they fall into—the percentage of their income that they must pay in taxes.
+Income tax is nonetheless the largest component of tax liability for most people, and it’s determined in part by the tax bracket they fall into—the percentage of their income that they must pay in taxes.
 This varies a fair bit because it depends on both filing status and how much you earn.

 Capital Gains Taxes

-If you invest $5,000 in some stocks and turn around 18 months later and sell those same stocks for $7,500, you have a $2,500 long-term gain and this is taxed at special capital gains rates, either zero percent, 15 percent, or 20 percent as of 2018 depending on your income.
-The more income you earn overall, the higher your capital gains tax rate.
+If you invest $5,000 in some stocks and turn around 18 months later and sell those same stocks for $7,500, you have a $2,500 long-term gain and this is taxed at special capital gains rates: zero percent, 15%, or 20% as of 2019 depending on your income.
+The more income you earn overall, including your regular income, the higher your capital gains tax rate.

-The Power of Deductions
+The Power of Tax Deductions

 Don’t Forget Tax Credits

 Tax credits reduce your tax liability, too, but in a somewhat different way.
-Deductions subtract from your taxable income, but some credits subtract directly from your liability.
+Deductions subtract from your income so you're taxed on less, while credits subtract directly from what you owe the IRS.

-Let's say you've done all the math and you’ve claimed every deduction available to you, and you still have a $5,000 tax liability on line 63.
-If you’re eligible to claim a $1,000 refundable tax credit, that liability drops to $4,000 because tax credits are treated as actual tax payments, just as if you had written the IRS a check for the amount.
+Let's say you've done all the math and completed your return, and you’ve claimed every deduction available to you.
+You still show a $5,000 tax liability on line 15.
+If you’re eligible to claim a $1,000 refundable tax credit, that liability drops to $4,000 because these tax credits are treated as actual tax payments, just as if you had written the IRS a check for the amount.